ibm-cloud-docs/ContinuousDelivery/ha-dr.md

 {{site.data.keyword.contdelivery_short}} does not replicate data outside of a region, except for backup data.
 When possible, backup data is kept within the data centers of a country but data is always kept within a geography.
 European data does not leave the EU.
 To learn more about where {{site.data.keyword.contdelivery_short}} backup data is stored, see [Object Storage Location](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-compute-isolation#cd-object-storage).

-{{site.data.keyword.contdelivery_short}} is available only on the public cloud, but the tools that are used with {{site.data.keyword.contdelivery_short}} can run in dedicated or public cloud environments and in on-premises environments.
+{{site.data.keyword.contdelivery_short}} is available only on the public cloud, but the tools that are used with {{site.data.keyword.contdelivery_short}} can run in public cloud environments and in on-premises environments.

 See [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
 For more information about high availability and disaster recovery for {{site.data.keyword.contdelivery_short}}, see [Your responsibilities with using {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-responsibilities-cd#disaster-recovery).
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).